| ! Hunting & Fishing Licenses | Boat Registration Renewal|

 Before stocking fish, pond owners should decide if a fertilization program will be part of their long-term management plan.
 Ponds cannot be fertilized economically if the water stays muddy, or if excessive amounts of water are flowing through the spillway during the spring and summer.
 In addition, if fish are not to be routinely harvested, the owner may elect not to fertilize.

 When to fertilize: Fertilization should be initiated when water temperatures stabilize above 60° F, usually late February to early April, depending on the region of the state where the pond is located.
 Fertilization should begin each year at this time in ponds with established populations as well as in new ponds that have been stocked with bream but have not yet received largemouth bass fingerlings.
+Watch a video on when to fertilize.
 Applications of fertilizer should continue throughout each spring and summer as follows:

 Most ponds in Alabama require about 10 to 12 applications of fertilizer each year; however, the time between applications may vary.
 Ponds with high lime content or those that receive run-off from a heavily fertilized watershed may require less fertilizer.
 Ponds that receive heavy rains or those on moderate streams may require more frequent applications to maintain a desirable plankton bloom.